-The 'lane' is located inside of the three-point line (the arch that extends from sideline to sideline) on each half of the court.
+The lane is located inside the three-point line (the arch that extends from sideline to sideline) on each half of the court.
 It is fairly easy to spot, characterized by a rectangular shape that is painted a different color from the rest of the court.
-Another common name for this area is the 'key.'
+Another common name for the lane is the key.

-Defensive three seconds is slightly more complicated, as it results in what is known as a 'technical foul.'
+Defensive three seconds is slightly more complicated, as it results in a technical foul.
 When a technical foul occurs, the offense is awarded one foul shot (attempted by a player of their choice) followed by gaining possession of the ball.
 The defensive three seconds rule exists only in professional basketball, and not at the college level.

 Avoiding a Lane Violation

 Lane violations can be avoided by briefly exiting the painted area before a three-count is reached by the referee.
 Once a player fully exits the lane, they are permitted to re-enter with a fresh count.
 The referee does not begin counting if the offensive player is actively attempting a shot from the lane.
 Thus, it is important for offensive players to avoid merely dribbling the ball in the same spot upon receiving a pass.

 Defenders are also given the opportunity to guard an opposing player that is within a reasonable distance of the lane, with the count being suspended until a defender continues to stand in the area once it has been vacated by the opposition.

 Lane violations can also sometimes be called on players who leave the lane before a free throw is taken.
 During any free throw, players from both teams are required to line up along the lane lines while the fouled player attempts each free throw.
 Any player who steps over the lane lines before the free throw is complete is called for a violation.